 In Siargao, surfing can be done all year round.
 There are different swells from different parts of the island, depending on the time of the year.

 So What if I don’t surf?

-Siargao is paradise for surfers— and non-surfers, too.
-If you don’t surf, there’s more to Siargao then just surfing.
+Siargao is a paradise for surfers— and non-surfers, too.
+If you don’t surf, there’s more to Siargao than just surfing.
 Of course, I would highly recommend that you make ‘learn to surf’ a top priority on your itinerary, but if it’s really not your thing, here are some activities you can do beyond surfing.

 1. Magpupungko Tidal Pool